BackSlasher/blog.backslasher.net/content/git-submodule-status.md

 ## The script
 I'm utilizing `git submodule foreach`, which `cd`s into every sudmodule while populating some variables (e.g. `$name` is the submodule's name) and executes something (using some subshell).
 I started checking how the prompt script calculates its symbols, but after reading the script I found it full of `if`s and `case`s and lions and tigers and bears.
 I decided that the prompt script actually generates the string I need, so I should just execute it.
-The only cavaet it that script requires variables defined in `~/.bashrc` and are not exported, like this:
+The only caveat is that the script reads variables defined in `~/.bashrc` and are not exported, like this:
 ```bash
 GIT_PS1_SHOWDIRTYSTATE='y'
 ```